Background and Challenge

 - Acting as a liaison between management and additional external PE advisors

-The L.E.K. team provided step-by-step, strategic recommendations for the first 100 days after the acquisition of several departments within the company, including communications, business development, S&M, human resources, finance, R&D, manufacturing and supply chain, purchasing, legal and regulatory, and environmental.
-L.E.K. also re-evaluated several business development processes, from determining new product pipeline criteria to revamping the new product pipeline dashboard for senior executives.
+Our team provided step-by-step, strategic recommendations for the first 100 days after the acquisition of several departments within the company, including communications, business development, S&M, human resources, finance, R&D, manufacturing and supply chain, purchasing, legal and regulatory, and environmental. we also re-evaluated several business development processes, from determining new product pipeline criteria to revamping the new product pipeline dashboard for senior executives.

-L.E.K. facilitated three management workshops, which were held during the 100-day program, in which the management team presented the status of their projects.
-The L.E.K. team helped transition project ownership to management and assisted them in identifying additional high-priority "next steps" to ensure continued momentum.
+We facilitated three management workshops, which were held during the 100-day program, in which the management team presented the status of their projects.
+Our team helped transition project ownership to management and assisted them in identifying additional high-priority "next steps" to ensure continued momentum.